pivotal/docs-tap/cartographer-conventions/creating-conventions.md

     ...
     ```

-6. <a id='install-convention'></a>Finally, the [`ClusterPodConvention`](./reference/cluster-pod-convention.md) adds the convention to the cluster to make it available for the Convention Controller:
+6. <a id='install-convention'></a>The [`ClusterPodConvention`](./reference/cluster-pod-convention.md) adds the convention to the cluster to make it available for the Convention Controller:
     >**Note:** The `annotations` block is only needed if you use a self-signed certificate.
 Otherwise, check the [cert-manager documentation](https://cert-manager.io/docs/).

     ```yaml